adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 The code above errors because IE8 doesn't support retrieving elements by class name.
 The problem here is that the page didn't *fully* enhance.
 The user didn't get the enhanced experience.
 Nor did they get the core experience. *No*, instead they got the *fuck you* experience.

 The browser and feature in this example is not the relevant point here.
-It could be any browser any any feature.
+It could be any browser and any feature.
 It makes no difference how new a browser is or what cutting-edge features it claims to support.

-## What are others doing to solve this problem?
+## What shouldn't you do?

-Looking at what others do in the industry serves as a good indicator as to what not to do.
+As is true with everything in life, looking at what most people do, provides a guide as to what not to do.

 Some ignore the problem even exists.
-Typically, these developers religiously put script in external files in the name of Progressive Enhancement and we know how irrelevant this is.
+If they haven't seen the network fail, or a particular device or browser fail they don't really care and even then they might just say "they don't care about those browsers" which is obviously unlucky for those users.

 Some also abdicate responsibility by using 3rd party libraries without checking under the hood for quality.
-And often these libraries support a subset of browsers, that is it's multi-browser, not cross-browser.
-This being a sure sign that Progressive Enhancement is not a consideration.
+And often these libraries support a subset of browsers, that is it's multi-browser, not cross-browser; a sure sign that the library vendor does not practice Progressive Enhancement and in-turn doesn't care about people very much.

 The people who use *other* browsers get the aformentioned *fuck you* experience, often at times when it would be straightforward to provide the *core* experience.
-And by now I don't need to tell you what happens when a library drops support for additional browsers.
+Much the same happens for those browsers that have been dropped by the library.

 > Cuts the mustard falls short

 *Cuts The Mustard* (CTM) is a relatively new approach to Progressive Enhancement, one which has the premise of a reliable solution and is based on the concept of a core and an enhanced experience.
-However, it's technical implementation (shown below) leaves a lot to be desired.
+However, it's technical implementation (shown below) falls short.

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// bootstrap application